Modern PHP-FPM and NGINX Configuration

 Configure NGINX for PHP-FPM

 NGINX communicates with PHP-FPM through the FastCGI protocol, passing PHP requests to the PHP-FPM process manager for execution.
 NGINX was installed in the previous section alongside PHP-FPM.
-For comprehensive NGINX configuration options, see the official NGINX documentation.

-FastCGI Communication
+Verify FastCGI Communication

-NGINX forwards PHP requests to PHP-FPM via a Unix socket or TCP connection.
+NGINX forwards PHP requests to PHP-FPM via a UNIX socket or TCP connection.
 The Unix socket method provides better performance for local communication between NGINX and PHP-FPM on the same instance.

-Verify the PHP-FPM socket location:
+Step 1: Check the PHP-FPM socket location:

 ls -la /run/php/php8.1-fpm.sock

 The socket path must match the fastcgi_pass directive in the NGINX server block configuration.
+If the socket exists and shows the expected ownership and permissions, PHP-FPM is ready for NGINX to connect to it.

-Server Block Configuration
+Create the NGINX Server Block

 sudo nano /etc/nginx/sites-available/example.com

-Add the following configuration:
+Step 2: Add the server block configuration:

 1